- Press Release

 Joint USAF/NOAA Solar Geophysical Activity Report and Forecast

 IB.
-Solar Activity Forecast: Solar activity is expected to be very low with a slight chance for a C-class flare on days one, two, and three (25 Oct, 26 Oct, 27 Oct).
+Solar Activity Forecast: Solar activity is expected to be very low on days one, two, and three (25 Oct, 26 Oct, 27 Oct).

 IIB.
-Geophysical Activity Forecast: The geomagnetic field is expected to be at active to major storm levels on day one (25 Oct), unsettled to minor storm levels on day two (26 Oct) and unsettled to active levels on day three (27 Oct).
+Geophysical Activity Forecast: The geomagnetic field is expected to be at unsettled to minor storm levels on day one (25 Oct), unsettled to active levels on day two (26 Oct) and quiet to active levels on day three (27 Oct).